nextstrain/fauna/tdb/README.md

 * Titer measurement values
 	* The HI assay uses two fold dilutions to measure antigenic similarity between viruses.
 So each titer measurement can only be certain values.
 I manually changed some values like '160' was most likely incorrectly entered and should be '180'.
 This can cause issues for non-HI assay types.
 	* The pdf converter sometimes made mistakes like combining two columns into one, half of one column into another (80 | 160 would become 8 | 0 160), regex handled some of these mistakes but others may arise, the function `check_titer_values` tries to spot these.
+  * Many report tables contain upper-bound values (i.e. <10) which may cause issues in downstream applications.
 * Column labels
 	* The HI tables have included more columns over time.
 They seems to always include `viruses`, `collection date` and `passage history`, but have added `genetic group` and `other information` columns.
 	* `determine_columns` looks for field names from `self.table_column_names` in the first row of the HI table to label data parsed from that column.
 Some of the February 2016 column names were parsed to second row and this method didn't work in that case, need to manually move column names up in the csv files.
 Removed `other information` and blank columns from the HI matrix.